Meet The Founder

 Founder & Director

-She set up the 1st Independent school and Academy in the UK, with a multi-cultural, multi-racial student and work force population, awarded outstanding by HMI, in the UK, (Elimu Academy) that had multiple business arms.
+She set up the 1st Independent school and Academy in the UK, with a multi-cultural, multi-racial student and work force population.
+It was awarded an outstanding grade by HMI.
+The first school with adult learners services in the UK, (Elimu Academy) that had multiple business arms.
 It was a Charity, Limited Company and Extended School service for adults and children.
 This ignited her passion for bringing people together from all walks of life and cultures, enabling them to realise their potential.

 Her Majesties Inspectors said "if Elimu Academy was Local Authority provision it would be a source of pride for its joined up and inclusive ethos".

 She is Liverpool's 1st black head teacher.
 Was the youngest member to be appointed by the secretary of state to sit on the board and act for General Teaching Council for England.
 She was the youngest to serve in the Deputy Prime Ministers Office as a Neighbourhood Renewal Consultant.

 Her passion is people, developing and growing potential and businesses.
 Her versatility for working at all levels is seen in her grass roots work in communities and at the highest levels in the world of government and business.

 Awarded an MBE for services to education, her biggest achievement is influencing cultural and behavioural change that empowers people and organisations to excel.

 She has featured in numerous media's TV, Radio and Print sharing her expertise in change management..

 In 2003, she was also honoured with the ‘’Merseyside Women of the Year’’ award.